skiptools/skip-model/README.md

 We welcome contributions to SkipModel.
 The Skip product documentation includes helpful instructions on [local Skip library development](https://skip.tools/docs/#local-libraries).

-All forms of contributions are considered, including test cases, comments, and documentation.
+There are no immediate plans to support additional Combine or Observation module API, but all forms of contributions are considered.
+That includes test cases, comments, and documentation.
 When submitting code, please include unit tests in your [PR](https://github.com/skiptools/skip-lib/pulls).